monsterlabs/HumanRightsTracker/README.md

 ## How to build the database

-Before to compile the application you must build the database executing the following commands.
+Before to compile the application you must build the database executing the following commands:

 	$ cd tools/database
 	$ rake migrate
 	$ rake seeds

+If you want to populate your database for demo, you can run this rake task:
+	$ rake seeds_demo

 Note: You can comment some lines at the end of the Rakefile file to generate an empty database.